 Life can be lonely, especially in the screaming and crying and bad attitudes.
 It is difficult to raise children and even more so when one is a very busy, very strong-willed child.
 Friends don’t want to spend time with you because your child wears them out, others wonder what you are doing wrong and offer discipline advice.
 It is difficult having play dates and going new places because your child struggles interacting correctly and staying calm in new situations.
 It is a lonely place to be, you start to wonder if you have offended people.
 No one invites you over, no one calls just to see how you are doing.
 You call to get together with someone but everyone is busy.
-Maybe this is how many moms feel, in some ways I hope it is just to know I am not alone.
-It makes me wonder, is this the sad epidemic that has come to pass because of our desire for independence as a society?
-I believe it is symptom of the reality of living farther apart and keeping ourselves consumed in our own world.
+Maybe this is how many moms feel?
+It makes me wonder, is this the sad epidemic that has come to pass because of our desire to be independent individuals in our society?
+I believe it is a symptom of the reality of living farther apart and keeping ourselves consumed in our own world.